replmade/samus-agent-stem/docs/samus_implementation_proposal.md

 ## Executive Summary

-This proposal outlines a comprehensive implementation plan for developing an Samus-inspired autonomous agent using Claude Sonnet 4 as the core reasoning engine.
+This proposal outlines a comprehensive implementation plan for developing an Alita-inspired autonomous agent using Claude Sonnet 4 as the core reasoning engine.
 The implementation focuses on minimal predefinition and maximal self-evolution capabilities through dynamic Model Context Protocol (MCP) generation and management.

 ## Project Objectives